relinkd/upas_marketplace/src/indexer/README.md

 - `access`: Provides access control functions for checking if the caller is authorized and for retrieving the caller's principal ID.
 - `storage`: Manages the storage of indexed data, including functions for adding, updating, and retrieving data.
 - `indexing`: Contains the logic for indexing data, including functions for creating and managing indexes.
-- `query`: Provides functions for querying indexed data, including search and retrieval operations.
 - `utils`: Contains utility functions used across the indexer canister.
+- `state`: Manages the state of the indexer canister, including functions for saving and restoring state.

 ## Access Module